gene-git/wg-client/README.rst

 ========

 Linux wireguard client tools make it simple to start and stop wireguard.
+Comes with command line tool, *wg-client*, and a convenient GUI tool which uses it.

-This is a companion to the wireguard server config tool `wg-tool`_.
+This is a companion to the wireguard server config tools `wg-tool`_.

-Provides user option to invoke ssh and create a remote listening port which is connected back to local ssh daemon.
+Also offers an option to invoke ssh which creates a remote listening port connected back to local ssh daemon.

 This can be useful to facilitate remote ssh back to client computer if it's needed.
 For example; it can be used to provide access to a git repo